SHALL NOT INHERIT THE KINGDOM

-So we have to be born of the Spirit of God.
+So we must be born of the Spirit of God.
 What does this entail?
-It means we have to receive Christ as our Redeemer.
+It means we must receive Christ as our Redeemer.
 When we do, the Spirit implants in us a portion of Christ, of Divinity.
 This is the meaning of the parable of the sower.

 Yet to all who did receive him, to those who believed in his name, he gave the right to become children of God—children born not of natural descent, nor of human decision or a husband’s will, but born of God.
 (John 1:12,13)

 Well, I indeed had been reborn and renewed.
-I am 87 years of age now, and I still have been reborn and renewed.
+I am 87 years old now, and I still have been reborn and renewed.
 A year later, in Sasebo, Japan, in a former Japanese barrack, the Lord Jesus called me to preach.